INSIGHT-Europe worried as more and younger recruits join Syria battle

 Although they make up only a tiny proportion of the Muslim population of 4 million, Salafists have gained notoriety for clashing with police and far-right groups.
 German intelligence says it is keeping tabs on them and has outlawed some groups.

-"Those who have a normal understanding of religion and have grown up practicing it in a relatively stable family or social environment are the least responsive group," she said, speaking at an event with a Berlin-based group of Turkish fathers.
+"Those who have a normal understanding of religion and have grown up practising it in a relatively stable family or social environment are the least responsive group," she said, speaking at an event with a Berlin-based group of Turkish fathers.

 Dantschke sees several groups who are at risk, including youngsters of Muslim origin who are not religious but are viewed as Muslim, and hence as outsiders, by European society.